 That, of course, is how the natural industry has largely talked about lab-growns: They’re not real or rare or worthy of emotional occasions.
 Yet, it also comports with how lab-grown companies have been talking about Lightbox.

 Lightbox, they say, is not offering bridal (or, for the moment, rings).
 The diamonds have no grading reports, so we don’t know their quality.
-They are only selling 1 ct. t.w. pieces, they say, not true one-caraters.
-(On the latter point, I have been repeatedly assured that, while most pieces will be total weights, Lightbox will indeed offer true 1 ct. white diamonds for $800 apiece, even if it believes other colors will sell more.)
+They are mostly selling 1 ct. t.w. pieces, they say, not true one-caraters.

 Yet one intriguing aspect of Lightbox hasn’t received much attention: how it’s selling the stones.